stephendltg/mysite/readme.md

-# Mysite
+# Me & Shopopop

-Mysite use Hugo
+this site use Hugo

 Hugo is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.